-On occasion, tenants or applicants may contact Rhode Island Housing with complaints regarding the Owner/Agent, or because of an issue they are unable to resolve.
-The tenant or applicant may visit Rhode Island Housing to make their complaint in-person.
-It is the responsibility of Staff to receive and investigate the complaint, with the goal of resolving the issue to preserve tenancy.
-It is Rhode Island Housing's policy to obtain routine tenant or applicant complaints in writing.
-However, if a complaint is considered one that is lifethreatening, or involves a health and safety issue, obtaining the complaint in writing from the tenant is not necessary and follow-up will be immediate.
+On occasion, tenants may contact RIHousing asset management staff with complaints regarding the Owner/Agent, or because of an issue they are unable to resolve by calling the Tenant Complaint hotline at 401-437-1234 ext#1018.
+It is the responsibility of RIHousing asset management staff to receive and investigate the complaint, with the goal of resolving the issue to preserve tenancy.
+It is RIHousing asset management staff's policy to obtain routine tenant or applicant complaints in writing.
+However, if a complaint is considered one that is life-threatening, s a health and safety issue, obtaining the complaint in writing from the tenant is not necessary and follow-up will be immediate.

-Once a written complaint is received, Staff will send a copy of the complaint letter to the Owner/Agent within two (2) days along with a letter stating that they have five (5) days to respond.
-If the Owner/Agent does not respond within the five (5) day period Staff will follow-up with a documented phone call.
-Failure to respond within fifteen (15) days to Staff regarding tenant grievances may be considered grounds for termination of the Owner/Agent participation in Section 811.
+Once a written complaint is received, RIHousing asset management staff will send a copy of the complaint letter to the Owner/Agent within two (2) days along with a letter stating that they have five (5) days to respond.
+If the Owner/Agent does not respond within the five (5) day period RIHousing asset management staff will follow- up with a documented phone call.
+Failure to respond within fifteen (15) days to RIHousing asset management staff regarding tenant grievances may be considered grounds for termination of the Owner/Agent participation in Section 811.

-Staff will review the Owner/Agent response to ensure that all issues and concerns have been addressed.
+RIHousing asset management staff will review the Owner/Agent response to ensure that all issues and concerns have been addressed.
 Further communication with Owner/Agent and/or tenant may be necessary before closing out the complaint.
 Any delays in response need to be documented and justified.
-Once Staff can determine that the complaint has been resolved, the outcome will be communicated by Staff to the tenant in writing within five (5) business days.
+Once RIHousing asset management staff can determine that the complaint has been resolved, the outcome will be communicated by RIHousing asset management staff to the tenant in writing within five (5) business days.